 On the Renfe-SNCF high-speed train, it will take about six hours and 40 minutes to travel from Barcelona to Paris.
-Trains leaves from Barcelona Sants Station and arrive at the Gare de Lyon in Paris.
+Trains leave from Barcelona Sants Station and arrive at the Gare de Lyon in Paris.
 Reservations are mandatory, so you will need to book your tickets in advance either online or at the train station.
 On weekdays there are typically two departures per day: once in the morning and once in the afternoon.
 However, while Fridays only have one departure in the afternoon, there are multiple departures on Saturdays that leave Barcelona between 8 a.m. and 6 p.m.
 However, these trains may not be direct and could take up to eight hours.

 The best time of year to visit Paris is either in the spring or fall, as the summer tends to be extremely crowded.
 Additionally, you're more likely to hit traffic in August than any other month, since that's when the French are most likely to make use of their vacation days and travel throughout the country.
-If you choose to travel by train, you're better off making the journey sometime between Monday and Thursday when you'll have the option of choosing between two time slots for the non-stop high-speed train.
+If you choose to travel by train, you're better off making the journey sometime between Monday and Thursday when you'll have the option of choosing between two time slots for the nonstop high-speed train.

 Do I Need a Visa to Travel to Paris?

-Americans, Canadians, Australians, New Zealanders and citizens of some Asian, Central American, and South American countries do not need a visa to enter Europe and travel across borders of countries within the Schengen Zone.
+Americans, Canadians, Australians, New Zealanders, and citizens of some Asian, Central American, and South American countries do not need a visa to enter Europe and travel across borders of countries within the Schengen Zone.
 This includes France and Spain.
-When crossing the border either by train, car, or flight, you won't be subject to immigration or custom checks and will be allowed to travel back forth freely with your passport.
+When crossing the border either by train, car, or flight, you won't be subject to immigration or customs checks and will be allowed to travel back forth freely with your passport.